install.packages("rmarkdown")

 Compiling RMarkdown actually requires multiple steps and programmes.
 Luckily for us, this process takes place in the background so we don’t need to be aware of these steps happening!

-Generating an output file from RMarkdown is know knitting a document.
-This process sends the .Rmd file to another R package knitr (which is installed alongside rmarkdown), which executes all the code chunks in the document and creates a markdown .md file including the code and output.
+file including the code and output.
 This markdown file is then processed by another programme pandoc which converts markdown code into the finished document.

 To knit an RMarkdown file in RStudio is very simple.
-Either click the knit icon icon above the RMarkdown script, or use the keyboard shortcut ctrl + shift + k on Windows or Command + shift + k on Mac.
-This initiates the process above and will return an output document (if there are no errors!) in the requested format to the working directory.
+Either click the icon above the RMarkdown script, or use the keyboard shortcut ctrl + shift + k

 5.1.4 Data visualisation in RMarkdown